web2solutions/dhxMVP/README.md

 `dhx.ui.mvp` let you to declare your routes and it will call it properly `presenter` and `view`, automatically creating references to the model on each view and presenter.

-For each route you declare a `view` and a `presenter`, but not least, you may also to attach any javascript file to the view scope.
+For each route, you declare (will use route as file name if not declared) a `view` and a `presenter`, but not least, you may also to attach any javascript file to the view scope.

 On the view, you basically you declare DHTMLX component settings and it calls.

-On the presenter, you orchestrate your view meanwhile you may implement and provide any required helper method.
+On the presenter, you orchestrate your view, meanwhile you may implement and provide any required helper method.

 Both view and presenter have reference to the application model, although it would be great to implement model tasks over the presenter and let the view to be the simple as possible.